Summer Camps

 • Grade Level in the Fall: varies from 1st – 8th

 Learn new skills, polish your technique, exercise and work as a team!
-BCHS Athletic sports camps provide campers with a chance to try a new sport or advance skills in one they already play.
+BCHS athletic camps provide campers with a chance to try a new sport or advance skills in one they already play.

-Camps are led by BCHS coaches with BCHS Trojan athletes often assisting.
+Camps are led by BCHS coaches with Trojan athletes often assisting.

 Agility Camp logo